katiegeyer/API_Project/README.md

 <!-- create event isn't dispatching -->

-manage events/groups

-Is it possible to include an minimized 'event' on groups page or do i need to manually stick it in there

-Allowing for Organizer privileges/non-member view on group detail page

-My default 500 DNE page is a groups detail page?
-When I go to a route that doesn't exist (i.e. groupId)
+!!
+Error validation on signup form, printing errors from backend

+Non-organizer can delete an event, need to validate auth

+font awesome isn't showing up

+manage events/groups.  when user is logged in, has 'view all groups' 'view all events' in dropdown. organizer user has different view in groups and events. start new group is a link of nav bar for logged in user only

 When no events, No Upcoming Events.
 Counting past events, counting future events

-font awesome isn't showing up

 Need to:
-Update,
-Get all User Groups (organizer view vs. non-member)